perara/MapAI-Competition/README.md

 NB: It is important that the submission is formatted correctly and is the correct resolution.

+## Downloading data

+The training and validation data is stored in separate github repositories.
+Therefore, all you need to do is clone both repositories into a data folder located at the same level as your team folder.
+Further instructions can be found in the [readme](./data/README.md) in the data folder.

 ## Evaluation

 We will evaluate each of the tasks in each submission using Github Actions, which requires that the submissions